‘I drank excessively to numb the feeling’: How it feels when your rapist’s case is dropped

 Despite not consenting to sex and going to the police with other women who claim to have fallen victim to him, my case was dropped.

 For legal reasons, his name must be changed, so he will be referred to as Damon.
 He is rich, good-looking and I wish I had never met him.

-Damon* had already tried to hit on me on two separate occasions, so I recognised him the moment we walked into Squirrels.
-He regularly approached me in what my friend and I referred to as the "pincer movement", his slimy best friend came at you first to creep you out a bit, and then in swooped your knight-in-shining-skinny-jeans.
+Damon* had already tried to hit on me on two separate occasions, so I recognised him the moment we walked into the bar.
+He regularly approached me, his slimy best friend came at you first to creep you out a bit, and then in swooped your knight-in-shining-skinny-jeans.

 They invited us up to a flat party.
 I was apprehensive, but she wanted to go and so we did.